folio-org/mod-spring-template/README.md

 ### Important Metrics
 1. CPU Usage - The metric used here is “node_cpu_seconds_total”.
 This is a counter metric that counts the number of seconds the CPU has been running in a particular mode.
 The CPU has several modes such as iowait, idle, user, and system.
 Because the objective is to count usage, use a query that excludes idle time:

    ``sum by (cpu)(node_cpu_seconds_total{mode!="idle"})``

    The sum function is used to combine all CPU modes.
 The result shows how many seconds the CPU has run from the start.
 To tell if the CPU has been busy or idle recently, use the rate function to calculate the growth rate of the counter:

    ``(sum by (cpu)(rate(node_cpu_seconds_total{mode!="idle"}[5m]))*100``

    The above query produces the rate of increase over the last five minutes, which lets you see how much computing power the CPU is using.
 To get the result as a percentage, multiply the query by 100.
 2. Memory Usage - The following query calculates the total percentage of used memory:

    ``node_memory_Active_bytes/node_memory_MemTotal_bytes*100``

    To obtain the percentage of memory use, divide used memory by the sum and multiply by 100.

    Free Disk - You need to know your free disk usage to understand when there needs to be more space on the infrastructure nodes.
 Again, the same memory usage method is used here, but with different metric names.

    ``node_filesystem_avail_bytes/node_filesystem_size_bytes*100``
 3. DB Usage - For the DB usage metrics Grafana can be used with PostgresSql or Postgres Exporter with Prometheus.
 [Click here](https://fatdba.com/2021/03/24/how-to-monitor-your-postgresql-database-using-grafana-prometheus-postgres_exporter/)
    Various pg metrics are present which can be further used to analyze the usage of DB with the application.
    Postgress Exporter can be installed from [here](https://github.com/prometheus-community/postgres_exporter)

+## Kafka
 ### How to setup and integrate with Spring Boot & Kafka

 1. Install Apache kafka from [here](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.2.1/kafka_2.13-3.2.1.tgz)